-The Board believes that these measures, when combined with the STI, the vesting period for deferred STI and LTI requirements provides the most suitable link to long-term security holder value creation because:
+The Board believes that to move the measures outlined, when combined with the STI, the vesting period for deferred STI and LTI requirements provides the most suitable link to long-term security holder value creation because:

-- no shares allocated to the MD and the CFO after 2015 will vest based only on tenure; - absolute TSR ensures vesting is commensurate with the company's actual TSR, meaning there are no awards when TSR is negative and it also provides a good line of sight for the MD and CFO; - measuring TSR on a relative basis levels the playing field by removing overall market movements and industry economics for the evaluation of MD and CFO performance; - the use of relative TSR ensures that the MD and CFO are motivated to deliver returns that are superior to what a security holder could achieve in the broader market and ensures as the most senior management they maintain a strong focus on security holder outcomes; - Brickworks calculates its after tax TSR incorporating the full value of franking credits.
-The S&P ASX 200 Franking Credit adjusted annual total return Index also adjusts the total return for the tax effect of franking credits; - the use of the S&P ASX 200 Franking Credit adjusted annual total return Index was chosen as the relative performance target following testing of this group against a range of historical and future share price/payout scenarios to confirm that outcomes align with the Company's historical notion of superior long-term performance.
-The S&P ASX 200 Franking Credit adjusted annual total return Index measure (XJOAI Franked) adjusts the total return of the S&P / ASX 200 Accumulation Index for franked dividends to ensure consistency of calculation.
-This Index is readily available and simple to use as a comparator for a Group that spans across the building materials and property development sectors.
-Furthermore, Brickworks does not have to separately manage and adjust a custom peer group for changes among constituents.
-The hurdles are reviewed annually by the Board and the Board believes that the TSR measures will drive outperformance without encouraging excessive risk taking; and - while the Board appreciates that there are at times different views held by different stakeholders, it considers that these measures provide the appropriate balance between market and non-market measures.
+- absolute TSR ensures vesting is commensurate with the company's actual TSR, meaning there are no awards when TSR is negative and it also provides a good line of sight for the MD and CFO; - measuring TSR on a relative basis levels the playing field by removing overall market movements and industry economics for the evaluation of MD and CFO performance.
+Relative TSR provides a relative, external market performance measure having regard to a peer group of ASX200 companies with which the Company competes for capital, customers and talent; - the use of relative TSR ensures that the MD and CFO are motivated to deliver returns that are superior to what a security holder could achieve in the broader market and ensures as the most senior management they maintain a strong focus on security holder outcomes;

+- Brickworks calculates its after tax TSR incorporating the full value of franking credits.
+The S&P ASX 200 Franking Credit adjusted annual total return Index also adjusts the total return for the tax effect of franking credits; - the use of the S&P ASX 200 Franking Credit adjusted annual total return Index was chosen as the relative performance target following testing of this group against a range of historical and future share price/payout scenarios to confirm that outcomes align with the Company's historical notion of superior long-term performance. - The S&P ASX 200 Franking Credit adjusted annual total return Index measure (XJOAI Franked) adjusts the total return of the S&P / ASX 200 Accumulation Index for franked dividends to ensure consistency of calculation; - having regard to the overall size and market capitalisation of Brickworks, and the diverse nature of the Brickworks Group across Property Development, Building Products and its investment in WHSP, the Board considers the XJOAI Franked Index as the most appropriate Index for relative performance assessment; and while the Board appreciates that there are at times different views held by different stakeholders, it considers that these measures provide the appropriate balance between market and nonmarket measures.